yorickpeterse/yorickpeterse.com/content/articles/oga-1-0-released.md

 A lot has changed over the last 16 months.
-The old Racc parsers have been replaced by LL(1) parsers using [ruby-ll][ruby-ll], support was added for HTML5, XML/HTML entity conversion, handling of invalid XML/HTML, better SAX parsing and much more.
+The old Racc parsers have been replaced by LL(1) parsers using [ruby-ll][ruby-ll], support was added for HTML5, XML/HTML entity conversion, handling of invalid XML/HTML, better SAX parsing, Windows support and much more.

 The exact list of changes can be found in the [changelog][changelog].
 If you want to jump straight to trying out Oga you can install it from RubyGems: